nhcarrigan/general-documentation/docs/contributing.md

 # Contributing

 > [!TIP]
 > This document provides a high-level overview of contributing to our projects.
-Check with each project's repository for more specific instructions, if needed.
+Check with each project's documentation for more specific or supplemental instructions, if needed.

 Looking for an issue to work on?
 Check out our [issue finder](https://contribute.nhcarrigan.com)!